Chemistry-Mike/Chemistry-Mike.github.io/_pages/about.md

   - /about.html
 ---

+Hello! **Ahoj!** Hallo! **Hej!** ¡Hola! **Bonjour!** Ciao! **Nǐ hǎo!** Marhaba! **Privet!**

-I am a scientist working as a PhD researcher at Charles University.
-My area of expertise is computational chemistry, particularly focused on molecular dynamics and DFT calculations.
-I am particularly interested in Intrinsically Disordered Proteins and the application of machine learning on their molecular dynamics trajectories.
+Michael Bakker is a researcher working on his PhD in **Biophysics and Physical Chemistry** at **Charles University** with a particular focus in computational chemistry.
+The main focus of his investigation is **Intrinsically Disordered Proteins (IDPs)** and the application of machine learning algorithms on molecular dynamics trajectories.

 My research involves exploring the conformational phase space and generating ideal ensembles to represent these proteins.
 I have presented my research findings at various conferences and published several papers on the topic.
 I am passionate about furthering my knowledge in this area and am always looking for new opportunities to collaborate with other researchers.

 ![Main](/images/Main.png)